Morgan-Griffiths/wordle_frontend/README.md

 ## How to use

-both servers must be running at the same time. app.py and server.py in the wordle bot repo.

-wordle_frontend
-`python app.py`

-wordle
+switch to the wordle bot repo

+1. Train a version with main.py
+2. Store your desired weights/date-time/model.checkpoint as weights/production.checkpoint
-`python server.py`
+3. Run `python server.py`
+4. Switch to wordle_frontend and run `python app.py`
+5. Navigate to localhost:5000
+6. Watch your bot take its first steps!

 Navigate to localhost:5000
 Enjoy!